Rickbi/PathFinding/README.md

 '2'  to select the starting point.

 '3'  to select the end point.

+'F1' to use the Dijkstra’s shortest path algorithm.

+'F2' to use the Greedy Best First Search.

+'F3' to use the A* algorithm.

 's' to take a single step in the path finding.